apedreira/microracle/README.md

 Recycling and Valorization of Waste Materials (REVAL) groups from the IIM-CSIC (Vigo, Spain):

 * Adrián Pedreira: Web developer, experimentation and data collection.
+* Nerea Martínez: Development of mathematical models.
+* Xosé A. Vázquez: Experimental design-
 * Míriam R. García: Development of mathematical models.
-* Nerea Martínez: Development of mathematical models.
-* Xosé A. Vázquez: Experimental design

 For any question related to the mathematical models, please contact with Míriam R. García (miriamr@iim.csic.es) Microracle is a project in early development, so you may encounter some problems on the web.
 To report any bug or a problem (https://github.com/apedreira/microracle), please generate a new issue in the GitHub repository or contact with Adrián Pedreira (apedreira@iim.csic.es).